 First, I had my customer make and choose an "Application approval" e-mail account to use.
 All applications requiring approval would be set to automatically e-mail this mailbox any time an end-user requests an application from Software Center.

-Next, I created a Flow using Microsoft Power Automate which is triggered each time a new e-mail is received by this account from the e-mail address that your ConfigMgr is sending application approvals from.
-For each application which requires approval, set the approval to go to this e-mail account so that the flow is automatically triggered each time an approval comes in from ConfigMgr.
+Next, I created a Flow (which you can download to import from here) using Microsoft Power Automate which is triggered each time a new e-mail is received by this account from the e-mail address that your ConfigMgr is sending application approvals from.
+An important thing to note on this, is when you set up the Outlook connections in the Flow, make sure you use this inbox rather than your own.
+For each application which requires approval, set the application's approval e-mail within ConfigMgr to go to this e-mail account so that the flow is automatically triggered each time an approval comes in from ConfigMgr.
 This Flow does not use any premium Power Automate connectors, so you can utilize these with the license included with an Office 365 subscription.
 The automatically generated e-mail from MECM / ConfigMgr looks like the following:

 ...and the Flow I came up with does the following: